 Erected 2012 by Department of Historic Resources.
 (Marker Number XP-7.)

 Location.
 37° 18.6′ N, 81° 20.095′ W. Marker is near Pocahontas, Virginia, in Tazewell County.
-Marker is at the intersection of Centre Street / Bramwell Road (County Route 644) and Falls Mills Road (Virginia Route 102), on the right when traveling west on Centre Street / Bramwell Road.
-Touch for map.
+Marker is at the Touch for map.
 Marker is in this post office area: Pocahontas VA 24635, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Pocahontas (a few steps from this marker); Abb’s Valley Jordan Nelson’s Coal Bank (approx. 0.2 miles away in West Virginia); Town of Pocahontas Commercial District (approx. half a mile away); Pocahontas Mine No. 1 (approx. 0.6 miles away); Bramwell (approx. one mile away in West Virginia); Mill Creek Coal & Coke Co. (approx. one mile away in West Virginia); West Virginia / Mercer County (approx. 1.9 miles away in West Virginia).
+Pocahontas (a few steps from this marker); Abb’s Valley (a few steps from this marker); Jordan Nelson’s Coal Bank (approx. 0.2 miles away in West Virginia); Town of Pocahontas Commercial District (approx. half a mile away); Pocahontas Mine No. 1 (approx. 0.6 miles away); Bramwell (approx. one mile away in West Virginia); Mill Creek Coal & Coke Co. (approx. one mile away in West Virginia); The Coal Barons (approx. 1.6 miles away in West Virginia).
 Touch for a list and map of all markers in Pocahontas.

 Also see . . .
 A History of Pocahontas Cemetery.
 “One resident relates, ‘I can remember as a child that hardly a Sunday passed that many of the town people met at the cemetery to discuss the happenings of the week past.
 There was a storm shelter on top of the hill with a cement walk leading to the building.
 Along the pathways there were iron benches for resting while you talked with other visitors in the cemetery.
 I also remember the neatly kept fish ponds with beautiful gold fish.’
-The cemetery was a good place to take pictures of courting couples.
-One man related that his father had proposed (Submitted on November 14, 2015.)
+The cemetery was a good place to take pictures (Submitted on November 14, 2015.)